Akt99/AktMart/README.md

-# 🛒 AktMart — MERN Stack Product Store
+# 🛒 AktMart — MERN Stack Product Store (Under Development)

 AktMart is a full-stack MERN application where users can create, view, update, and delete products.
 It uses **MongoDB, Express.js, React (Vite), Zustand, and Chakra UI** for a clean, modern UI and smooth state management.